• Skip to main content

 An interview with psychiatrist Aaron Lazare about his work with humiliation and apology.
 Aaron says that you know you’ve been humiliated when you find yourself rehearsing better and better comebacks that you wish you had said at the time.
 He states the importance of not acting then when filled with righteous, and often vengeful rage. …read more »

-Suicide Among Returning Vets with Pete MacMullen
+Suicide Among Returning Vets with Pete MacMullan

-Pete MacMullen is the Suicide Prevention Coordinator for Veterans Affairs in Maine.
+Pete McMullan is the Suicide Prevention Coordinator for Veterans Affairs in Maine.
 Pete describes the painful readjustment recently returned vets face in trying to relate to their peers and the warning signs of suicide risk for families.
 He tries to help young vets lift the self-judgment and isolation they struggle with.

-Suicide Among Gay Youth with Charles Robins
+Suicide Among Gay Youth with Charles Robbins

 Charles Robbins is CEO of the Trevor Project, an organization dedicated to preventing suicide among gay, lesbian, bisexual, transgender, and queer youth.
 Charles describes the vulnerable time in a young person’s life after they realize they are queer, but before they have found accepting others to share it with.
 Charles describes his own story of …read more »